TanStack/query/README.md

   - Will be:
     - `loading` if the query is in an initial loading state.
 This means there is no cached data and the query is currently fetching, eg `isFetching === true`)
     - `error` if the query attempt resulted in an error.
 The corresponding `error` property has the error received from the attempted fetch
-    - `success` if the query has received a response with no errors.
-The corresponding `data` property has the error received from the successful fetch.
+    - `success` if the query has received a response with no errors and is ready to display its data.
+The corresponding `data` property on the query is the data received from the successful fetch or if the query is in `manual` mode and has not been fetched yet `data` is the first `initialData` supplied to the query on initialization.
 - `data: Any`
   - Defaults to `undefined`.
   - The last successfully resolved data for the query.
 - `error: null | Error`
-  - Defualts to `null`
+  - Defaults to `null`
   - The error object for the query, if an error was thrown.
 - `isFetching: Boolean`
   - Defaults to `true` so long as `manual` is set to `false`
   - Will be `true` if the query is currently fetching, including background fetching.
-- `isCached: Boolean`
-  - Will be `true` if the query's response is currently cached.
 - `failureCount: Integer`
   - The failure count for the query.
   - Incremented every time the query fails.